 However, when we start to dig a little deeper we can see what that money gets you.
-While Firefox hasn’t published a server count, we can assume it’ll be fairly similar to Mullvad’s 660+.
+Mozilla offers 280+ servers in 40+ locations over 31 countries.
 ExpressVPN, on the other hand, runs over 3,000 servers in 94 countries.
 That means you’ll have a much better chance of finding a great connection wherever you’re based.

-Finally, ExpressVPN offers a range of excellent browser add-ons, including one for Firefox – and these extensions are far more fully-featured than the free Firefox Private Network add-on.
-We're not sure what Firefox VPN offers in terms on add-ons, but we can only hope that they're more than simple proxies and deliver genuine in-browser power.
+Finally, ExpressVPN offers a range of excellent browser add-ons – including one for Firefox – and these extensions appear far more fully-featured than the free Firefox Private Network add-on.
+Mozilla VPN itself doesn't offer dedicated add-ons yet, but if they turn up in the future, we can only hope that they're more than simple proxies and deliver genuine in-browser power.

-So, although there's a lot going for it, the new Firefox VPN can't quite stack up against Express – but for commitment-phobes, its rolling contract will be a big draw, and there's certainly promise in the privacy department.
+Although there's a lot going for it, the new Mozilla VPN can't quite stack up against Express – but for commitment-phobes its rolling contract will be a big draw, and there's certainly promise in the privacy department.

 Tom's Guide readers get 3 months free from ExpressVPN